AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 Description：

-- `abi` the interface provided by the contract to external calls, the abi  in the file compiled ：`HelloWorld/build/contracts/HelloWorld.json`
+- `abi` is the interface provided by the contract for external calls.
+The abi corresponding to each contract can be found in the compiled file, such as: `HelloWorld/build/contracts/HelloWorld.json`
-- `contractAddr` contract address
+- `contractAddr`  has a contract address after deploying the contract successfully
-- `helloWorld`  contract object created
+- `helloWorld` is the abstraction of contract objects constructed to interact with on-chain contracts

 **Step3.**  Call contract

 ```javascript
 helloWorld.methods.setName("hello world").send({from: 'atp1jtfqqqr6436ppj6ccnrh8xjg7qals3ctnnmurp'}).on('receipt', function(receipt) {console.log(receipt);}).on('error', console.error);
 ```

 Description：

-- `helloWorld` the contract object created
+- `helloWorld`  is the contract object built before
-- `methods`  specify the call method
+- `methods`  is the fixed syntax, followed by the method name of the contract
-- `setName` the function of the HelloWorld contract, which has a parameter as `hello world`
+- `setName` is a method in the HelloWorld contract.
+It has an input parameter of type String, where the input parameter is `hello world`
-- `from` the address of caller
+- `from`  is the wallet address of the caller
-- `on` listen to the result of the contract method executed.
-If failed, it will print the error info.
-If succeeds ,the console will print the receipt as belows:
+- `on` is to monitor the event of the contract processing result.
+If it succeeds, a receipt will be printed, or an error log will be output if it fails:

+After the function call is successful, you will see the log info as below:

 ```
 {